Gobiconodon

 Gobiconodon is an extinct genus of carnivorous mammals (or possibly non-mammalian mammaliaforms) belonging to the family Gobiconodontidae.
 Undisputed records of Gobiconodon are restricted to the Early Cretaceous of Asia and North America, but isolated teeth attributed to the genus have also been described from formations in England and Morocco dating as far back as the Middle Jurassic.
 Species of Gobiconodon varied considerably in size, with G. ostromi, one of the larger species, being around the size of a modern Virginia opossum.
 Like other gobiconodontids, it possessed several speciations towards carnivory, such as shearing molariform teeth, large canine-like incisors and powerful jaw and forelimb musculature, indicating that it probably fed on vertebrate prey.
 Unusually among predatory mammals and other eutriconodonts, the lower canines were vestigial, with the first lower incisor pair having become massive and canine-like.
 Like the larger Repenomamus there might be some evidence of scavenging.

 Discovery and naming

-In 1978, the species Gobiconodon borissiaki and Guchinodon hoburensis were described by the Soviet palaeontologist B. A. Trofimov, based on remains from the Khoboor beds of the Mongolian Gobi desert, which date to the Aptian to Albian ages of the Early Cretaceous.
+In 1978, the species Gobiconodon borissiaki and Guchinodon hoburensis were described by the Soviet palaeontologist B. A. Trofimov, based on remains from the Khoboor beds (Dzunbain Formation) of the Mongolian Gobi Desert, which date to the Aptian to Albian ages of the Early Cretaceous.
 The specimens were found during a 1969–1973 Soviet-Mongolian palaeontological expedition to the area.
 The Gobiconodon borissiaki material consisted of the holotype, a partial right dentary bone, and fragments of eight other dentaries and two maxillae.
 Guchinodon hoburensis was represented only by its holotype, a single partial right dentary.
 Later expeditions to the area have found several more jaw fragments of both species.
 In 1998, Guchinodon hoburensis was reassigned to Gobiconodon by Kielan-Jaworowska and Dashzeveg, making Guchinodon a junior synonym of that genus.